-- + Monochrome business graphics were produced more accurately by the Canon model, whereas some fine lines and circles were slightly less distinct in the output produced by the HP unit, but only when viewed under magnification. - + Both models produced smooth greyscale photographic images on plain paper in all modes, displaying very good fine detailing in light and dark contrast areas.
+- + Monochrome business graphics were produced more accurately by the Canon model, as some fine lines and circles were slightly less distinct in the output produced by the HP unit, but only when viewed under magnification. - + Both models produced smooth greyscale photographic images in all modes.
 In Fast mode, there was a slight sepia tone on output from the Canon model, while the HP unit delivered better neutral grey tones.
-However, there was better depth in images produced by the Canon model, overall. - + In Buyers Lab's monochrome image quality assessment, the Canon TX-4000 produced better quality overall, delivering superior text and fine lines (with no ink bleed), sharper business graphics and smoother greyscale coverage.
-The HP T1300 produced higher black optical densities across the board, however.
-In addition, the two devices delivered very good detailing in AEC graphics, a full halftone range and very good fine detailing in photographic images.
+Images displayed very good fine detailing in light contrast areas, however the Canon unit produced better detailing in dark contrast areas in Fast and Standard/Normal modes, as well as more image depth. - + In Buyers Lab's monochrome image quality assessment, the Canon TX-4000 produced better quality overall, delivering superior text and fine lines (with no ink bleed), sharper business graphics and better fine detailing in photographic images.
+Neither model had an overall advantage in producing solid black optical density.
+In addition, both delivered very good detailing in AEC graphics, a full halftone range and smooth greyscale coverage.